ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 #### Nice features

-Amara.org has a set of useful features that increase a bit your efficiency.
+Amara.org has a set of useful features that increase your efficiency a bit.
 The most notable ones in our opinion are:

 - keyboard shortcuts such as 'Tab' to play/pause the video, 'Shift+Tab' to go back in the video, 'Ctrl' to create a new subtitle, and 'Shift+Ctrl' to add a line break in a subtitle;
 - automatic deletion of leading whitespaces;